Surreal ordered exponential fields: Initial embeddings of some distinguished fields of transseries

 Berarducci and Mantova~\cite{BM2} introduced the exponential ordered field $\R\langle\langle\omega\rangle \rangle$ of \emph{omega-series}.
 It is the smallest exponential subfield of $\No$ containing $\R$ and $\omega$ that is closed under $\exp$, $\log$ and taking infinite sums.
 They further isolated the exponential subfields $\R((\omega))^{LE}$ and $\R((\omega))^{EL}$ of $\No$ that are isomorphic to the exponential ordered fields of \emph{LE-series}~\cite{DMM, DMM1, Avv} and \emph{EL-series}~\cite{K, KS, KT}, respectively.
-The system of \emph{LE}-series in turn is isomorphic to the exponential ordered field $\T$ of \emph{transseries}.
-In this section, we prove that $\R\langle\langle\omega\rangle \rangle$, $\R((\omega))^{LE}$ and $\R((\omega))^{EL}$, which are models of $T (\R\an,e^{x})$, and hence, models of $T_{\operatorname{trig},\exp}$, are initial.
+The system of \emph{LE}-series in turn is isomorphic to the exponential ordered field $\T^{LE}$ of \emph{{logarithmic-exponential} transseries}.
+In this section, we prove that $\R\langle\langle\omega\rangle \rangle$, $\R((\omega))^{LE}$ and $\R((\omega))^{EL}$, which are models of $T (\R\anexp)$, and hence, models of $T_{\operatorname{trig},\exp}$, are initial.
 The methods employed for the proofs are different from the methods used in \S\ref{sec:IE} and \S\ref{sec:WS}, and only depend on material from the preliminary sections.

 For a subclass $X \subseteq \No$, we let $X^{\rc}$ be the smallest real closed subfield of $\No$ containing $X$.
-We let $X^\Sigma$ be the collection of all sums of all summable sequences of elements in $X$ written in normal form. $X$ is said to be \textbf{closed under sums} if $X = X^\Sigma$.
+We say that $X$ is \textbf{closed under sums} if the sum of every summable sequences of elements in $X$ is contained in $X$.
+We let $X^\Sigma$ be smallest subclass of $\No$ which contains $X$ and which is closed under sums.
+For the rest of this section, let $K$ be an initial subfield of $\No$.